OpenDevICON/opendevicon/docs/IRC2Pausable.md

 # IRC2Pausable
 IRC2 Pausable tokens are IRC2-compatible tokens with one added feature: token transfers can be paused and unpaused as per the requirement.
 Standard IRC2 tokens don't have this feature.

-Only owner of SCORE can pause and unpause token transfers.
+Only owner of SCORE and pausers can pause and unpause token transfers.
 When paused, no token transfers can take place - this also includes minting, burning.

 {% hint style="warning" %}
 Note: When the tokens are paused, token transfers are NOT suspended for later.
 Token transfers simply cannot proceed.